two-hundred/celerity-docs/docs/blueprint/core-functions.md

 `string`

-The array of strings joined together with the delimiter.
+A single string that is the result of joining the array of strings with the delimiter.

 **Example:**